VA Guidelines On Deferred Student Loans On VA Home Loans

 VA Guidelines On Deferred Student Loans Versus Non-Deferred

-Veteran Borrowers with deferred student loans less than 12 months or those on a payment plan, this is how the U.S. Department of Veteran Affairs calculates student loan payments in DTI Calculations:
+For Veteran Borrowers with deferred student loans lasting fewer than 12 months or those enrolled in a payment plan, the U.S. Department of Veteran Affairs follows specific guidelines when computing student loan payments in Debt-to-Income (DTI) Calculations:

-• Take 5% of the student loan balance
+1. Calculate 5% of the student loan balance.

-• Take 5% of the student loan balance and divide it by 12 months
+2. Divide 5% of the student loan balance by 12 months.

 Other Benefits Of VA Loans